nrseman/unix/cuirass.md

 `/home/postgresql/.bashrc` to make the environment updated permanent.

 ###  Locales
-Postgresql supports locales, but it will not work unless guix locale support is installed
+`postgresql` supports locales, but it will not work unless `guix` locale support is installed
 ```bash
 guix install glibc-locales
 ```